macaw-cad/SXACLI-enhancements/readme.md

 The out of the box SXA CLI is a bit limited, so we provide al huge set of enhanced features:

 - Support for a team development cycle:
-    - Pull latest code from source-control
+    - Pull the latest code from source control
     - Build all artifacts and full deploy to personal Sitecore instance
     - Start “watch” – incremental deploy of artifacts
     - Commit changes